Seal of Biliteracy

 Students applying for the Illinois State Seal of Biliteracy or Commendation Award must demonstrate proficiency in English and an additional language.

 The SAT is the state academic assessment for high school.
 Districts may use results from the ISBE-provided SAT School Day administration or an alternate SAT session to determine whether a student meets the award's English proficiency requirement, which is the English language arts/reading standard set by the state.
 In 2019, the Illinois State Board of Education approved a new minimum English language arts (ELA) score of 480 to meet standards on the SAT.

 To qualify for the Seal of Biliteracy by their senior year of high school, students must demonstrate proficiency in:

 - Earning a minimum score of 18 in the Reading/Writing portion of the ACT or a composite of 21, OR

-- Earning a minimum score of 480 in the Evidence Based Reading and Writing portion of the SAT for tests before 2018-2019, or a minimum of 540 for tests taken in 2018-2019 or later, OR
+- Earning a minimum score of 480 in the Evidence Based Reading and Writing portion of the SAT, OR

 - Earning a minimum overall score of 4.8 on the ACCESS for ELLs exam taken while in high school.